 But it is only slightly more to visit at other, more desirable times of the year.
 Here’s a chart of what rooms cost at Pop Century during 2020 from MouseSavers.com (tax is already included in these prices).

 But keep in mind that you can almost always get a discount off of these “rack rates”.
 Disney offers room discounts year-round, from 15-35% off, which you can stack with Orbitz promo codes to save even more.

-When I stayed at Pop Century last September I paid $120/night after both discounts.
-So… what did we get for our $100?
+When I stayed at Pop Century last September I paid $130/night after both discounts.
+So… what did I get for my $130?

 Pop Century Resort Review: The Rooms

 The rooms at Pop Century got a complete overhaul in 2018.
 The new rooms are completely different from the old ones!

 The double beds have been replaced by two queens (one stored in the Murphy Bed unit) and there are MANY new features (such as in-room coffee makers, wooden door to separate the bathroom from the main room, and a giant TV).

 Check out my photo tour of the new rooms at Pop Century here.